psf/black/docs/the_black_code_style/current_style.md

 will replace the latter with the former as long as it does not result in more backslash escapes than before.

-_Black_ also standardizes string prefixes, making them always lowercase.
+_Black_ also standardizes string prefixes.
+Prefix characters are made lowercase with the exception of [capital "R" prefixes](#rstrings-and-rstrings), and in the case of multiple characters "r" is put first as in spoken language: "raw f-string".
 On top of that, if your code is already Python 3.6+ only or it's using the `unicode_literals` future import, _Black_ will remove `u` from the string prefix as it is meaningless in those scenarios.